 Upon completion, I opened the dishwasher to find that the healing powers of Tang had not visited our dishwasher.
 Everything was a light shade of orange, including the still present calcification.
 The collective wisdom of the internets had proven once again that the internet can be a bad place for home care advice.

 The real problem is, what do I do with the left over Tang?
 Seriously, it’s Tang!
 You can’t just throw it out.
 Think of the environmental carnage that would cause.
 I don’t think I could live with myself knowing that I wrought that kind of orange-flavored destruction on our planet.
 That is why astronauts drank it.
 Whatever they didn’t use, they jettisoned into space!
-They knew that our fragile earth would sure succumb to the ravages of Tang.
+They knew that our fragile earth would likely succumb to the ravages of Tang.